 He returned with Carlin Motorsports again in 2007 and was leading the World Championship standings after seven rounds, but his season was cut short after being called up to Formula 1 duties on a permanent basis.

-As a four-time World Champion and having driven for two of the most richest Formula 1 teams in Ferrari and Red Bull, Sebastian Vettel is one of the highest earners in the sport.
+As a four-time World Champion and having driven for two of the richest Formula 1 teams in Ferrari and Red Bull, Sebastian Vettel was one of the highest earners in the sport.

-He then put pen to paper on another three-year contract extension with Ferrari in 2017, a deal which is thought be worth in the region of £30,500,000 a year which makes him the second highest earner in Formula 1 behind Lewis Hamilton.
+He then put pen to paper on another three-year contract extension with Ferrari in 2017, a deal which was thought to be worth in the region of £30,500,000 a year which made him the second highest earner in Formula 1 behind Lewis Hamilton.

 Sebastian Vettel is a very private person away from the race track and is one of only a select few drivers to have absolutely zero presence on social media, yet there are some details that give a glimpse into his family life.

 He married his childhood friend Hanna Prater in 2019 and they have three children together.
 Emilie, who was born in January 2014; Matilda, born in February 2015 and a son who was born in November 2019.